-This is a high-scoring sample answer for the following Academic IELTS Task 1 essay question: The two pie charts show the revenue sources and expenditures of a children’s charity in the USA in one year.
+This is a high-scoring sample answer for the following Academic IELTS Writing Task 1 essay question: The two pie charts show the revenue sources and expenditures of a children’s charity in the USA in one year.
 Collocations about business can be found here.
 Below, also, is a list of less common vocabulary with definitions.
 Read the sample answer, then send me your essay in the comments.
-I will give you a quick score and also some comments if I have time.
-Why not start today?
+I will give you a quick score and also some comments.
+Start today unless you need more ideas.

 Academic IELTS Task 1 Essay Sample Answer